gstos/qbcli/README.md

 Finally, I neither endorse nor have thoroughly audited the tools mentioned above.
 Use them at your own risk and comply with your local regulations, especially regarding copyright.

+It is recommended that a dedicated virtual machine is used if your settings are based on the `docker-compose.yml` provided for testing purposes only, as other services used require privileged access to network stack and docker socket.